Robert Hernández

-Robert Enrique Hernández Aguado (born 14 September 1993 in Caracas) is a Venezuelan professional footballer who plays as a midfielder for Carabobo.
+Robert Enrique Hernández Aguado (born 14 September 1993 in Caracas) is a Venezuelan professional footballer who plays as a midfielder for Caracas.

 On 29 January 2015, the Rowdies announced Hernández and Georgi Hristov would be switching positions to work better under head coach Thomas Rongen's new system.

 On 16 December 2015, it was announced that the Rowdies had declined Hernández's contract option.
 Hernández subsequently joined Caracas FC in his hometown.